 You might be wondering what data discovery for executive protection looks like in the real world.
-Here are a few examples of how the Echosec Platform has leveraged corporate digital risk management and physical security strategies.
+Here are a few examples of how Flashpoint PSI has leveraged corporate digital risk management and physical security strategies.
 Cases are anonymized to protect client identity.

 Doxxing is the act of breaching an individual’s personally identifiable information (PII) on the web for malicious purposes.
 CEOs and other high-level executives are often targeted as a form of online harassment or hacktivism.